ibrahimq1/OneDrive-Script-CSU/README.md

-This is a simple OneDrive syncic bash script used to sync the
+This is is a simple OneDrive syncic bash script used to sync the

 /Desktop
 /Downloads